jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Verizon-Data-Breach-Investigations-Report-2022.md

 a complex, grueling and herculean effort to identify the potential victims impacted by the supply chain breach.
-While we typically dont examine individual events, but restrict our attention to the larger trends, this one incident alone had a tremendous
+While we typically don’t examine individual events, but restrict our attention to the larger trends, this one incident alone had a tremendous